Is Your Business Protected from the “Krack” Wi-Fi Vulnerability?

 As of now, there’s no proof that anyone has been able to use this vulnerability to gain access to any Wi-Fi networks.

 When most people think of security patches, they’re thinking of operating system updates that are typically installed automatically from time to time.
 While these updates are critical, they would provide little protection against the Krack vulnerability.

 Because this security weakness directly affects Wi-Fi networks, companies must also ensure that all of their wireless hardware is protected.
 This typically involves updating the firmware on wireless routers, access points, and firewalls.
 If you’re unsure of how to do this, contact an IT professional for guidance.

-If you’re concerned that your organization isn’t protected against Krack, or if you’re worried about other threats and would like to take steps to avoid them, reach out to Network Computer Pros today.
-Our team can perform a network assessment to spot any cybersecurity vulnerabilities, including Krack.
-Our team can be reached at 954-880-0388 or through our online contact form.
+If you’re concerned that your organization isn’t protected against Krack, or if you’re worried about other threats and would like to take steps to avoid them, contact us today.